fl0mb/fl0mb.github.io/content/posts/tekton/index.md

 ![](env.png)

 This artificial example contained a hard-coded secret value, obviously not recommended but nonetheless it happens.
-The same [mysql image](https://hub.docker.com/_/mysql) used in this scenario could also be started with the `MYSQL_RANDOM_ROOT_PASSWORD` environment variable set.
-This generates a random password and prints it to stdout, where it is still publicy accessible:
+The same [MySQL image](https://hub.docker.com/_/mysql) used in this scenario could also be started with the `MYSQL_RANDOM_ROOT_PASSWORD` environment variable set.
+This generates a random password and prints it to stdout, where it is still publicly accessible:

 ```
 $ curl -s http://tekton-dashboard:9097/api/v1/namespaces/default/pods/db/log